CodexLink/django-single-page-crud/README.md

 Hello!
 This is a repository that features ***CRUD functionalities*** in Django.
 With the process, all done in one page!
 Means, multiple forms were spawn in modals from which the data has to be filled.
 With export feature as well.
 This repository consisting of Class-Based Views and Slight Manipulation on Code.
 Also, this repository has some parts / components used from the [****SmartClassroomSystem Repository****](https://github.com/CodexLink/SmartClassroomSystem).
 You could check that if you're interested on what parts I used on that repository.

-## So, What's the difference between your work and other works?
+## So, What's the difference between your work and other works

 I usually can't tell.
 But I think it is all about implementation that make things different here.
 But in my case, I used a method that avoids transitioning to another page to do the process.
 I want to do the processes in the same page.
 This means, I'm using only one page along with modals that generates form inside on it within different instances.
 Which then means, different intentions.